-As someone who spends a lot of time in Los Angeles (yours truly), I finally found myself able to take a breath and escape from the rate race.
+As someone who spends a lot of time in Los Angeles, and San Bernardino I finally found myself able to take a breath and escape from the rat race.
 The best part, Conejo Valley is only a short 45-minute drive north of LA, which means it is now my new favorite weekend getaway.

 In all seriousness, Conejo Valley is a hidden gem.
 If you would have asked me years ago, I might not have been able to point it out on a map.
 But I absolutely was familiar with several places located in the area.